Adjudication Timeline

 Section 6(11) of the Construction Contracts Act 2013 provides that an adjudicator's decision can, with the leave of the court, be enforced in the same manner as a judgment or order of the High Court.

-There have been a number of cases where the winning party has had to proceed to enforcement.
+There have been several cases where the winning party has had to proceed to enforcement.

 The default position is that the successful party is entitled to enforce an adjudicator's decision pro tem, with the unsuccessful party having a right to reargue the underlying merits of the payment dispute in subsequent arbitral or court proceedings.